MeirDukhan/cba/README.md

 Running a specific role
 -----------------------
+CAUTION: when running a role via and Ansible ad-hoc command, I noticed that the log decrypt and write your AWS access key in the log file.
+So, be careful.

 You can also run each role individualy.

 However the order of running matter: the EC2 instance must created last, after the key pair and the security croup have been created.